nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ```

-1. Login to to the Nginx Private Registry, use the $JWT ENV variable, as follows.
+1. Using Docker, Login to to the Nginx Private Registry, using the $JWT ENV variable for the username, as follows.
 (Your system may require sudo):

 ```bash
 docker login private-registry.nginx.com --username=$JWT --password=none